Invasion (cancer): Mesenchymal-epithelial transition

-There are actually no studies devoted to the investigation of the mechanisms underlying the mesenchymal- epithelial transition.
+As of 2015 there were no studies devoted to the investigation of the mechanisms underlying the mesenchymal-epithelial transition (MET).
 However, the possibility of such a phenomenon is recognized.
 In this case, it is said that often, e.g. in breast and prostate cancer, the tissue structure in distant metastatic foci is similar to the primary tumor structure.
 According to Friedl and Gilmour, several assumptions can be made based on these data.
 First, invasion and metastasis can occur without EMT.
-Second, detection of single disseminated cells during a routine pathologic examination of tumor tissue samples seems to be a rather complex task, and identification of these cells during EMT is actually impossible.
+Second, detection of single disseminated cells during a routine pathologic examination of tumor tissue samples seems to be a rather complex task, and identification of these cells during EMT is not possible.
 And, third, tumor cells temporarily use the EMT mechanisms for intravasation and spread to distant organs and tissues, where they return to the epithelial phenotype.
-This transformation is described as the mesenchymal-epithelial transition (MET).
+This transformation is described as the mesenchymal-epithelial transition.
 MET has been induced experimentally, and individually moving cells formed multicellular complexes, but the molecular mechanisms of MET under physiological conditions remain unknown.
 Nguyen et al. demonstrated that the selective inhibitor PD173074 of the fibroblast growth factor receptor 1 (FGFR1) inhibits the MAPK signaling pathway regulating the activity of the AP-1 protein, which, in turn, induces the development of MET.
 Investigation of the possibility of using the PD173074 inhibitor as a drug, which was conducted on specific tumor cell lines, revealed a distinct suppression of tumor growth, migration ability, and invasion.
 In this case, a decrease in the expression of Snail and the matrix metalloproteinase 3, 10, 12 and 13 genes and an increase in the expression of the E-cadherin gene were observed.